Scuba diving inAlor

 - Dive reefs with exceptional biodiversity in the heart of the coral triangle

-- Hunt for critters at the fabulous muck diving sites in Kalabahi and Beangabang Bay
+- Hunt for critters at muck diving sites in Kalabahi and Beangabang Bay

 - Explore Nusa Tenggara Timor’s unique cultures and landscapes